BCWF-Wetlands/WESP_Calculator/README.md

 Enter the location and name of the survey 123 xlsx file (without extension), for example 'data/field_survey123_edited_04.14.2025'

 Enter the location and name of the manual questions xlsx spreadsheet (without extension), for example - '../WESP_OF/out/data/GD_Base/GD_BaseOF_Answers.data'

+In addition, there are a series of scripts for processing WESP data, reading in field data, manual office data and automated office data, these include:
+-Load Survey123 field data from file - Load_Survey123_Field.R
+-Clean Survey123 field data - Clean_Survey123_Function.R and Clean_Survey123_Stressor.R
+-Load manual office data and clean - Load_Survey123_M_OF.R and Clean_Survey123_M_OF.R
+-Collate function, stressor, manual data with automated Office Data - Clean_Collate_F_S_OF.R")
+-Other - reading pre-compiled excel based batch calculator - Load_BatchCalculator.R

 ### Project Status